 Ngāti Wai, Ngāti Whātua

 Dr Paula Morris is an award-winning novelist, short story writer and essayist.
 She writes fiction for adults and young adults, and her short fiction has appeared in journals and collections and been produced on radio.
 She has been awarded writing residencies and fellowships in Italy, Denmark, Belgium and Latvia and been a guest at festivals in Europe, China, the United States and New Zealand.
-Paula worked in Britain and the United States as a publicist, in marketing, as a branding consultant and copywriter.
+Paula worked in Britain and the United States as a publicist, in marketing, as a branding consultant and a copywriter.
 Since 2003, she has taught creative writing at universities, including Tulane in New Orleans and Sheffield in England.
-She is the convenor of the Master in Creative Writing course at the University of Auckland and the founder of the Academy of New Zealand Literature. www.paula-morris.com
+She is the convenor of the Master of Creative Writing course at the University of Auckland and the founder of the Academy of New Zealand Literature. www.paula-morris.com

 SIR HIRINI MOKO MEAD

 Sir Hirini Moko Mead is a prominent Māori writer and commentator.
 Author of over 70 books, papers and articles, he was foundation professor of Māori Studies at Victoria University and was instrumental in establishing Te Whare Wānanga o Awanuiārangi in Whakatāne.
 A scholar of rare expertise in Māori language and culture, Hirini was made a Distinguished Companion of the New Zealand Order of Merit in 2007 for his services to Māori and to education.
 This was upgraded to a knighthood in 2009.

 Ngāi Tahu, Muaupoko, Ngāti Apa ki te Rā Tō, Ngāti Rangi